The Detective Is Already Dead: Manga

-A manga adaptation by Mugiko was serialized in Media Factory's seinenmanga magazine Monthly Comic Alive from May 27, 2020, to October 27, 2023.
+A manga adaptation by Mugiko was serialized in Media Factory's seinen manga magazine Monthly Comic Alive from May 27, 2020, to October 27, 2023.
 It has been collected in six tankōbon volumes.
 Yen Press also licensed the manga adaptation.
-The manga series covers Vol. 1 and Vol. 3 of the novel series.
+The manga series covers the first and third volumes of the novel series.

-A second manga adaptation by Poni titled The Detective Is Already Dead: The Lost Memory (探偵はもう、死んでいる。-the lost memory-, Tantei wa Mō, Shinde Iru. -The Lost Memory-) was serialized in Monthly Comic Alive from January 27, 2021, to September 27, 2022.
+A second manga adaptation by Poni titled The Detective Is Already Dead: The Lost Memory (探偵はもう、死んでいる。-the lost memory-, Tantei wa Mō, Shinde Iru: The Lost Memory) was serialized in Monthly Comic Alive from January 27, 2021, to September 27, 2022.
 It has been collected in four tankōbon volumes.
-The manga series covers Vol. 2 of the novel series.
+The manga series covers the second volume of the novel series.